ClimenteA/sqlitepandas/README.md

 # sqlitepandas
-The most simple SQLITE ORM for data scientists!
+The most simple SQLITE ORM for Data scientists!